jenkidev/Milestone-Project-3/README.md

 ### Responsiveness

-[Responsinator](http://www.responsinator.com/?url=jenkidev.github.io%2FMilestone_project_2%2F) was used to assess the responsiveness of the project.
+[Responsinator](http://www.responsinator.com/?url=https%3A%2F%2Fbridgend-eagles-948c0260d14b.herokuapp.com%2Fdisplay_articles) was used to assess the responsiveness of the project.

 ### User Story Tests

+### First Time User

 1. I want to view news relevant to the Bridgend Eagles basketball team.